clugen/CluGen.jl/docs/src/theory.md

 ![](algorithm.png)

-This example was generated with the following parameters, the exact meaning of each is discussed in the following sections:
+This example was generated with the following parameters, the exact meaning of each will be discussed shortly:

 | Parameter values  | Description                 |
 |:----------------- | :-------------------------- |